veravolkova/CopilotHackathon/exercisefiles/node/README.md

 - The exercise consist of building a web server using Node.js that serves the request of various functionality
 - Make sure that the implemented functionality works as expected by covering it with tests
-- Once the development is completed, build a container using Docker
+- Once the development is completed, build a container using Docker (see the instructions above)
 - You may also want to try documenting and refactorig your code using Copilot.

 The requests that the server must handle are the following: